framer/framer-x-for-teams-docs/content/Checkbox.md

 tags: ["components"]
 ---

-A Checkbox allows a user to toggle between two values: `true` and `false`.
+A Checkbox allows a user to toggle between two values: `on` and `off`.

 ### Minimum Requirements